 Intermediate Care at Home is a short-term service for adults focusing on promoting independence.
-Care is provided in your own home and provides support to help you build confidence in improving your mobility and daily skills.
+This will be provided in your own home and delivers support to help you build confidence in improving your mobility and daily living skills.

 The care is intensive for a short period of time, usually 3 weeks, and focusses on promoting self-care, independence and enabling you to reach or regain an optimum level of independence.